| Title: | Optimal Designs for Copula Models |

 a space or list structure of spaces. |

-returns 0 if everything is fine, or an error code.
+nint_validateSpace returns 0 if everything is fine, or an error code.

-See nint_ERROR
+See nint_ERROR.

-## valid s = nint_space() s nint_validateSpace(s) s = nint_space(nint_intvDim(-1, 1)) s nint_validateSpace(s) ## -1001 s = nint_space(1) s nint_validateSpace(s) ## -1002 s = nint_space(list(nint_scatDim(c(1, 2)), nint_scatDim(c(1, 2, 3)))) s nint_validateSpace(s) s = nint_space(nint_scatDim(c(1, 2)), nint_scatDim(c(1, 2, 3))) s nint_validateSpace(s) ## -1003 nint_validateSpace(1) nint_validateSpace(list(nint_space())) # valid nint_validateSpace(list(1)) ## -1004 s1 = nint_space(nint_gridDim(1:3), nint_scatDim(c(0, 1))) s2 = nint_space(s1[[1]]) s1 # 2D s2 # 1D nint_validateSpace(list(s1, s2))
+## valid s = nint_space() s nint_validateSpace(s) s = nint_space(nint_intvDim(-1, 1)) s nint_validateSpace(s) ## -1001 s = nint_space(1) s nint_validateSpace(s) ## -1002 s = nint_space(list(nint_scatDim(c(1, 2)), nint_scatDim(c(1, 2, 3)))) s nint_validateSpace(s) s = nint_space(nint_scatDim(c(1, 2)), nint_scatDim(c(1, 2, 3))) s nint_validateSpace(s) ## -1003 nint_validateSpace(1) nint_validateSpace(list(nint_space())) # valid nint_validateSpace(list(1)) ## -1004 s1 = nint_space(nint_gridDim(1:3), nint_scatDim(c(0, 1))) s2 = nint_space(s1[[1]]) s1 # 2D s2 # 1D nint_validateSpace(list(s1, s2))## valid s = nint_space() s nint_validateSpace(s) s = nint_space(nint_intvDim(-1, 1)) s nint_validateSpace(s) ## -1001 s = nint_space(1) s nint_validateSpace(s) ## -1002 s = nint_space(list(nint_scatDim(c(1, 2)), nint_scatDim(c(1, 2, 3)))) s nint_validateSpace(s) s = nint_space(nint_scatDim(c(1, 2)), nint_scatDim(c(1, 2, 3))) s nint_validateSpace(s) ## -1003 nint_validateSpace(1) nint_validateSpace(list(nint_space())) # valid nint_validateSpace(list(1)) ## -1004 s1 = nint_space(nint_gridDim(1:3), nint_scatDim(c(0, 1))) s2 = nint_space(s1[[1]]) s1 # 2D s2 # 1D nint_validateSpace(list(s1, s2))

-builds a function that evaluates to the first/second derivative of log(f(y, theta, ...))
+numDerivLogf/numDeriv2Logf builds a function that evaluates to the first/second derivative of log(f(y, theta, ...)) with respect to theta[[i]]/theta[[i]] and theta[[j]].

-numDerivLogf(f, isLogf = FALSE, logZero = .Machine$double.xmin, logInf = .Machine$double.xmax/2, method = "Richardson", side = NULL, method.args = list()) numDeriv2Logf(f, isLogf = FALSE, logZero = .Machine$double.xmin, logInf = .Machine$double.xmax/2, method = "Richardson", method.args = list())
+numDerivLogf(f, isLogf = FALSE, logZero = .Machine$double.xmin, logInf = .Machine$double.xmax/2, method = "Richardson", side = NULL, method.args = list()) numDeriv2Logf(f, isLogf = FALSE, logZero = .Machine$double.xmin, logInf = .Machine$double.xmax/2, method = "Richardson", method.args = list())numDerivLogf(f, isLogf = FALSE, logZero = .Machine$double.xmin, logInf = .Machine$double.xmax/2, method = "Richardson", side = NULL, method.args = list()) numDeriv2Logf(f, isLogf = FALSE, logZero = .Machine$double.xmin, logInf = .Machine$double.xmax/2, method = "Richardson", method.args = list())

 f |